oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

           1. Copy the following WLS Domain YAML to a file called `/tmp/quickstart/mii-aux-image-domain.yaml` or similar.

                 {{%expand "Click here to view the WLS Domain YAML file using auxiliary images." %}}
+    # Copyright (c) 2022, Oracle and/or its affiliates.
+    # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
     apiVersion: "weblogic.oracle/v9"
     kind: Domain
     metadata: